Halloween is a made up marketing event

 The importance of storytelling

-I recall a recent DMA debate about whether data was more important than creative in creating an effective email marketing campaign?
+I recall a debate when I was part of the DMA email council about about whether data was more important than creative in creating an effective email marketing campaign?

 My view on this is that both have equal importance.
 They need to support each other, the story needs the audience (via data) and the data often helps to create the brief for the story (i.e. we’ve found customers that only buy product X, let’s tell them about product Y)